Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Partition is already in use (.PUSED, 0B3h)

-An attempt has made to map a drive to a driver, device and starting sector number; but there is already another drive which is mapped to the same combination of driver, device, logical unit, and starting sector number.
+An attempt has been made to map a drive to a driver, device and starting sector number; but there is already another drive which is mapped to the same combination of driver, device and starting sector number.

 * File is mounted (.FMNT, 0B2h)